hb9kns/cronwatch/README.md

 Address (or user name) to receive warning messages by e-mail.
 If undefined, `$USER` will be used instead.
+`.` as address will suppress warn messages and instead report to STDERR.
+(Useful on a purely passive host only meant to show a beacon.)

 If option `-d` is given, warnings for a beacon will be suppressed, if there were already warnings sent out the same day.